MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Use the following steps to complete this task:

-1. Ensure the Copilot Chat view is open.
+1. Ensure the GitHub Copilot Chat view is open.

 1. In the Chat view, to start the clarification process, enter the following command: